dralois/Blender-Python-Module-Docker/README.md

 ## Description

-This docker container builds Blender 2.82a as a python module, using CentOS 7 & devtoolset 6 (same as the official builds).
-The container comes completely setup for this task and compiles a portable version of Blender as a python module for Linux, able to be used on most distributions.
-The only requirement on the target system is python 3.7 (3.6 may work..), as the newest versions (>= 3.8) will segmentation fault on import.
+This docker container builds Blender 2.82a/2.83 as a python module, using CentOS 7 & devtoolset 6 (same as the official builds).
+The container comes completely setup for this task and compiles a portable version of Blender as a python module for Linux, able to be executed on most normal linux distributions.
+The requirement on the target system are python 3.7 (other versions may crash on import), libgomp (OpenMP) and mesa-GL (OpenGL).
 This container can optionally also build Appleseed 2.1.0 with python 3 bindings, which is required for the Blender addon.
 The Appleseed build script automatically downloads & builds Blenderseed and stores the addon in the output directory (/root/build).
 This step has to be invoked manually within the container.

 ## Usage